alexmill/covid-demographic-data/README.md

 # COVID Demographic Data Formatting

-This project is designed to take the sraped raw data from [obastani/covid19demographics](https://github.com/obastani/covid19demographics) and format it for processing/plotting/publication.
+This project is designed to take the scraped raw data from [obastani/covid19demographics](https://github.com/obastani/covid19demographics) and format it for processing/plotting/publication.
 We are currently only focusing on plotting COVID-19 infection/death rates over time *by age*.

 ## Installation